itchy-o/rfid_experiment/README.md

 using
 [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface).

+The tags and sensors follow the ISO 14443-A standard.

 ## About the RFID tags
 The preferred RFID tags are of the [NTAG21x](https://www.nxp.com/products/rfid-nfc/nfc-hf/ntag-for-tags-and-labels/ntag-213-215-216-nfc-forum-type-2-tag-compliant-ic-with-144-504-888-bytes-user-memory:NTAG213_215_216) series.
-We only depend upon a tag's unique identifier.
+We only require a tag's unique identifier, which is used to look up its physical location in a table.
-We do not use the tag's memory, so the smallest (and cheapest) NTAG213 tags are sufficient.
+We do not require any of the tag's memory, so the smallest (and cheapest) NTAG213 tags are sufficient.

 ## Summary of tests
 - test1 - Proof of concept for a PN532 sensor reading tags through a block of wood.